SancheFeivel/FilterPix/README.md

 # FilterPix

-FilterPix is an offline image culling and sorting application designed to help photographers quickly clean large photo collections.
-It removes blurry images, selects the best shots from burst sequences, and optionally sorts images using AI-based content detection — all while keeping original files untouched.
+FilterPix is an offline image culling and sorting application designed to help photographers quickly organize large photo collections.
+It provides a fast, accessible way to remove unwanted or low-quality images after events or when managing image repositories.
+FilterPix optionally sorts images using AI-based object detection, all while keeping your original files untouched.
 ---

 ## Key Features